mendix/docs/content/en/docs/data-hub/data-hub-catalog/get-started.md

 ## 1 Introduction

 Catalog is an open, standards-based metadata repository that enables Mendix developers and administrators to discover and explore data sources throughout their connected ecosystem.
-This respository is accessible to [authorized users](/data-hub/mendix-connect-catalog/manage-data-sources/user-roles/) in your company on the web app, hub.mendix.com, or through [Data Hub APIs](/apidocs-mxsdk/apidocs/data-hub-apis/).
+This respository is accessible to [authorized users](/data-hub/mendix-connect-catalog/manage-data-sources/user-roles/) in your company on the web app, hub.mendix.com, or through [Catalog APIs](/apidocs-mxsdk/apidocs/catalog-apis/).

 {{% alert color="info" %}}The Catalog currently supports OData data sources, or services, APIs, or databases that are [wrapped in OData](/refguide/wrap-services-odata/).{{% /alert %}}